-Point of origin is always in .
+The point of origin is always .

 How to determine coordinates of specific points located in a coordinate plane?

 coordinate is found by drawing a line through perpendicular to -axis, and coordinate is found by drawing a line through perpendicular to -axi.
 The vertical line intersects the -axis in , and horizontal line -axis in which means that the -coordinate of is , and -coordinate of is .
 This is writen as .